hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

 started.

-To start an intkey transaction processor, log in to the development environment with  `vagrant ssh` and run the following commands:
+To start an intkey transaction processor, log in to the development environment and run the following commands:

 .. code-block:: console

-  $ cd sawtooth-core/
   $ tp_intkey_python -v tcp://127.0.0.1:40000

 This will start a transaction processor that includes an **intkey** handler, which can understand and process transactions that use the built-in intkey transaction family.
 The processor communicates with the validator on TCP port 40000.

 The endpoint (`tcp://127.0.0.1:40000` in this example) to connect to must be specified when starting the transaction processor.
 This tells the transaction